AymenHakim99/Suduko-Solver/README.md

 # Suduko-Solver
-Implemented the backtracking algorithm to find a solution to any solvable game.
+Implemented the backtracking algorithm to find a solution to any solvable game. credit: techWithTim

 # Input
 Enter any 9*9 board as an input